Ofghanirre/CCourse/notes.md

-﻿# Project Generic CList
-This project was made as an exercise for students to use pointers and memory softly within C.
+﻿# C Courses repository

+This repo contains mini projects in C to learn the language!

+Visit branches to discovers projects:
+- my_project : contains the project as an exercice
+- my_project_correction : contains the correction of the latter.